ezralanglois/arachnid/docs/manual.rst

 MPI-Enabled Scripts
 -------------------

-These options are shared by all mpi-enabled scripts.
+These options are shared by all MPI-enabled scripts.
 For pySPIDER scripts, each of the directories is extermely important for proper function:

  - The :option:`--shared-scratch` option is important for native SPIDER reconstruction engines; it is used